Skip to main content

 First Communion Preparation

-Children not enrolled in the school are prepared either through the Religious Education program or the Rite of Christian Initiation program.
-Contact Mark Evevard at mevevard@allsoulscatholic.org or 303.789.0007 for more information.
+Children not enrolled in the school are prepared either through the Religious Education program or the Order of Christian Initiation for Children (OCIC).
+For more information, please contact Fintan Sullivan at 720.833.2707 or at fsullivan@allsoulscatholic.org.

 The Restored Order